SnoozeTime/snoozetime.github.io/_posts/2018-11-14-ethereum-vm-2.markdown

 ```

 For pushing a u8 integer on the stack, we can just convert it to U256 and use the built-in
 push method of vector.
 Popping is also built-in, but it returns an Option.
-If the option is None at this point, there is NO way to recover gracelly as something must have gone wrong
+If the option is None at this point, there is NO way to recover gracefully as something must have gone wrong
 with the compilation.
 Unwrap looks like a correct choice in that case.

 By the way, I am printing the instruction description before execution.
 It's always a good idea